Online Counselling for Drinking Problems · Canterbury

 Online Counselling for Drinking Problems in Canterbury, whenever you are ready

-A free fifteen-minute consultation is the easiest place to start.
-No commitment, just a chance for both of us to see if this feels right for you in Canterbury.
+A free fifteen-minute call is the simplest place to start — no obligation, just a chance to see if we are the right fit.